 4. Develop a proprietary scoring algorithm powered by machine learning

 Machine learning (ML) is the best technological solution for risk scoring models.
+That’s already proved by a huge amount of machine learning use cases in banking.
 A recent report by the Bank for International Settlements on analysis of a leading Chinese FinTech company’s loan transaction data concluded that:

 - the tested ML-based credit scoring model performed better than traditional credit scoring models (that use both traditional and alternative data) in predicting borrowers’ losses and defaults